modelica/Encryption-and-Licensing/doc/SEMLA.md

 ### Decryption

-The tool can request an decrypted library file from the LVE using the "FILE" command.
+The tool can request a decrypted library file from the LVE using the "FILE" command.

 The LVE: